+Cognitive behavioral therapy is one of the most popular forms of therapy for the treatment of mental illnesses.
+In particular, it has been proven to be highly successful at treating addiction and substance abuse.
 Therapists frequently use CBT techniques when working one-on-one with rehab clients.
-What are some of these services?
+It’s ideal for helping clients find a different perspective on their issues.
+What are some of the other advantages of these services?
 More importantly, how can they help you during recovery?

 Understanding Popular CBT Techniques